MinterEllison-ARIA/simple/README.md

 A set of classes intended to make it easy to develop AI agents.
 Based on Marvin and Langgraph.
 # Features

-## @tool, classify, extract
+## @tool, @assistant, classify, extract
 A collection of convenience functions which make it easy to generate text, classify text, and extract data from text, using an LLM.
-If provided with access to one or more local functions, tools will use those functions to complete their task.
+Assistants are similar to tools except that they can make use of subtools while completing their tasks.

 ```` python
 @tool